wygulmage/let-plus.el/README.md

 ;=> 10
 ```

 Bindings are made in order, like `let*`.
 Sequence bindings are recognized because they have a sequence on the left.
-Function bindings recognized by having the tail (`cdr`) of a `lambda` on the right.
+Function bindings are recognized by having the tail (`cdr`) of a `lambda`.